<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <dc:creator><![CDATA[Azalio tdshpsk]]></dc:creator>

-<pubDate>Fri, 17 Apr 2026 09:59:21 +0000</pubDate>
+<pubDate>Wed, 17 Jun 2026 09:59:35 +0000</pubDate>

 <category><![CDATA[Cloud]]></category>

-<guid isPermaLink="false">https://www.azalio.io/when-cloud-giants-neglect-resilience/</guid>
+<guid isPermaLink="false">https://www.azalio.io/designing-frontend-systems-for-cloud-latency-not-just-cloud-failure/</guid>

-<p>The post <a href="https://www.azalio.io/when-cloud-giants-neglect-resilience/">When cloud giants neglect resilience</a> first appeared on <a href="https://www.azalio.io">Azalio</a>.</p>]]></description>
+<p>The post <a href="https://www.azalio.io/designing-frontend-systems-for-cloud-latency-not-just-cloud-failure/">Designing frontend systems for cloud latency, not just cloud failure</a> first appeared on <a href="https://www.azalio.io">Azalio</a>.</p>]]></description>

 <content:encoded><![CDATA[<div>